Map Your Heartbreak - Change the World

 - What possession or activity is most important to you?
 Why?

 2. Next, ask yourself, what breaks your heart about any of these things or the state of the world?

 For example, you might be passionate about cooking, but it breaks your heart that so many children go to bed hungry each night.
 Or you might be passionate about reading, but it breaks your heart that some children have never owned a book.

-3. Draw a line dividing your heart in half.
-On the right side, draw or write all the things that break your heart.
+3. On the right side of the heart, draw or write all the things that break your heart.

 4. Now, in space around the outside of your heart, draw or write your ideas big and small for ways to resolve these issues.
 Each idea represents a step you can take to make a positive change.

 Here are a few questions to guide your thinking:

 - Who are the specific people that need your help?

 - What are the everyday things that they do?
 Why?
 To what ends?

 - What are the biggest pain points that are the root causes of their problems, unmet needs, or desires?